Recor-code/dietistindebuurtnl/replit.md

-# ADHD Coach in de Buurt
+# Dietist in de Buurt

 ## Overview

-ADHD Coach in de Buurt is a Dutch/Belgian web platform designed to help people find ADHD coaches and therapists in their local area.
-The application serves as a directory and matchmaking service for individuals seeking ADHD support, featuring location-based search, coach profiles, reviews, and an AI-powered chat assistant to help users understand their ADHD needs.
+Dietist in de Buurt is a Dutch/Belgian web platform designed to help people find dietists (nutritionists) in their local area.
+The application serves as a directory and matchmaking service for individuals seeking nutritional guidance and dietary support, featuring location-based search, dietist profiles, reviews, and comprehensive FAQ content to help users understand dietetic services.

-The platform targets Dutch and Belgian cities, providing localized information about ADHD coaches, therapists, and resources.
-It includes features like interactive maps, coach filtering, blog content, and an intelligent chat system that can analyze conversations to provide personalized ADHD guidance.
+The platform targets Dutch and Belgian cities, providing localized information about dietists, nutritionists, and dietary resources.
+It includes features like interactive maps, dietist filtering, blog content, and extensive FAQs covering costs, insurance, specializations, and finding the right dietist.

 ## User Preferences